Oppress'd so hard they could not stand; Let my people go.

 - Indiana Jones and the Temple of Doom.
 Indiana frees scores of children who were enslaved and forced to dig to find the Sankara stones.

-- The Adventures of Huckleberry Finn.
+- Adventures of Huckleberry Finn.
 Huck helps Jim escape, sometimes referred to as "stealing himself," and Jim has plans to make money and then go back & buy his family for their freedom.

 - The freek Hork-Bajir in Animorphs regularly raided Yeerk projects to capture Hork-Bajir controllers and starve out the Yeerks inside them.